KBNLresearch/forensicImagingResources/doc/rough-notes/notes-tapes-xxlink.md

         Caching		Off
         Gc		O

 According the [info here](https://askubuntu.com/questions/652095/cant-find-httpd-conf) `httpd.conf` Apache under Ubuntu does not use this file by default, but it can be imported by adding an include to the global config file, as explained there.
+[This article](https://opensource.com/article/18/3/configuring-multiple-web-sites-apache) explains how to configure multiple web sites with Apache.

 #### Tape 3